crossplane/crossplane/design/one-pager-stacks-security-isolation.md

  for the installed stacks into namespace specific roles for self-service.
 These `ClusterRoles` should be bound to subjects using a `RoleBinding` (not `ClusterRoleBinding`) to grant access to a particular namespace for end-user integration.

-This design calls for the stack-manager to act on any namespace that is annotated with `rbac.crossplane.io/managed-roles: true`, ensuring that ClusterRoles in the following format are created for the annotated namespace.
+This design calls for the stack-manager to act on any namespace that is labeled with `rbac.crossplane.io/managed-roles: true`, ensuring that ClusterRoles in the following format are created for the labeled namespace.

  * `crossplane:ns:{ns-name}:admin`
  * `crossplane:ns:{ns-name}:edit`